 - Step 2: Identify the probability of success (p).

-- Step 3: Multiply n by p.
+- Step 3: Multiply n by p to get the mean

 - List all possible values of X, from 0 to n.